Spectral networks and Fenchel-Nielsen coordinates: Spectral networks

 \subsection{Fenchel-Nielsen networks}

-Now consider a surface $C$ with no punctures, but possibly with boundary components.
-Also suppose given a pants decomposition of $C$.
-We consider spectral networks whose restriction to each pair of pants is either \emph{molecule I} (Figure~\ref{fig:molecule-II-Swall}) or \emph{molecule II} (Figure~\ref{fig:molecule-I-Swall}).\footnote{Molecule I and molecule II are \emph{not} isotopic, since for any homotopy the two branch points have to pass through each other.
-This will become clear later, when we introduce spectral coordinates: the spectral coordinates for molecule I are not equal to those for molecule II. } We call any such network a ``Fenchel-Nielsen network''.
-As for any spectral network there are three outgoing walls at every branch point.
-For the Fenchel-Nielsen networks, however, every wall also \emph{ends} at a branch point.
-All its walls are thus double walls.
+Now consider a surface $C$ with no punctures, and possibly with boundary components.
+Fix a pants decomposition $\cP$ of $C$.
+Given this decomposition we now explain how to construct several different networks, all of which we call \ti{Fenchel-Nielsen networks} associated to $\cP$.
+On each pair of pants we fix the branched cover $\Sigma$ and spectral network $\cW$ to be one of the two shown in Figure \ref{fig:molecules}.
+We then glue together along the boundaries of the pairs of pants, inserting a circular branch cut around each pants curve.
+Finally we must specify the decoration: on each annulus in Figure \ref{fig:molecules} it assigns the sheet ordering $12$ to the counterclockwise orientation.\footnote{Note that this would not have worked without the extra branch cuts around the pants curves.} This completes the construction of the network.

-\insfigscaled{molecule-II-Swall}{0.6}{Molecule I: first example of a Fenchel-Nielsen spectral network on a pair of pants.
-The network carries the ``British resolution''; to get the ``American resolution'' one would swap the orientation of every wall in the network. }
+For instance, Figure \ref{fig:four-holed-sphere} depicts a Fenchel-Nielsen network on the four-holed sphere (equivalent to the one obtained from the rules of gluing pants as just formulated).

-\insfigscaled{molecule-I-Swall}{0.6}{Molecule II: second example of a Fenchel-Nielsen spectral network on a pair of pants.
-The network carries the ``British resolution''; to get the ``American resolution'' one would swap the two lanes on each street. }
+\insfigscaled{molecules}{0.55}{Two examples of Fenchel-Nielsen spectral networks on pairs of pants.
+The network on the left is ``molecule I'' and on the right is ``molecule II.''
+Each network carries the ``British resolution''; to get the ``American resolution'' one would reverse the orientation of every wall in the network. }

-The double walls of a Fenchel-Nielsen network are decorated according to the rules in \S\ref{ssec:defspectralnetwork} (see for example Figure~\ref{fig:molecule-II-Swall} and Figure~\ref{fig:molecule-I-Swall}).
-All connected components $A$ of $C\backslash \cW$ have the topology of an annulus, and should thus also be decorated.
-As explained in \S\ref{ssec:defspectralnetwork}, we choose a label for each way of going around $A$ that matches the decoration of the nearest wall.
-When two boundary components are glued, their decorations must agree (an example is given in Figure~\ref{fig:four-holed-sphere}).
-These rules fix the decoration of walls and connected components of any Fenchel-Nielsen network once we have chosen a label on a single wall.

-\insfigscaled{four-holed-sphere}{0.8}{Example of a Fenchel-Nielsen spectral network on the four-holed sphere.}
+\insfigscaled{four-holed-sphere}{0.8}{A Fenchel-Nielsen network on the four-holed sphere.
+This network is built by gluing together two pairs of pants, each containing a copy of molecule II from Figure \ref{fig:molecules}.}